gshipley/enterprise_training/AdminTraining.md

 * eclipse

-JBoss Tools is an umbrella project for a set of Eclipse plugins that supports JBoss and related technology; there is support for OpenShift Hibernate, JBoss AS, Drools, jBPM, JSF, (X)HTML, Seam, Maven, JBoss ESB, JBoss Portal and more...
+JBoss Tools is an umbrella project for a set of Eclipse plugins that supports JBoss and related technologies; there is support for OpenShift, Hibernate, JBoss AS, Drools, jBPM, JSF, (X)HTML, Seam, Maven, JBoss ESB, JBoss Portal and more...

 ##**Download and install Eclipse - Juno**